 The world is a constantly evolving one.
 Technology has also been evolving ever since.
 With the sudden surge in the number of companies working with technology, the necessity for engineers increased, which in turn increased the number of engineering colleges and the number of engineering graduates every year, until it reached saturation, which is really egregious and hinders growth.

-With the growing number of opportunities in every domain, its high time that colleges and the government consider interlinking of courses from each domain and have at least on inter-disciplinary subject each semester.
-Passion of the student plays a paramount role in growth as growth in any domain can be achieved only if each and every individual is passionate about it.
+With the growing number of opportunities in every domain, its high time that colleges and the government consider interlinking of courses from each domain and have at least on the inter-disciplinary subject each semester.
+The passion of the student plays a paramount role in growth as growth in any domain can be achieved only if each and every individual is passionate about it.
 Hence, it is completely up to the decision of the student on which subject to take up.
-However, according to the current situation, an amalgamation of arts, science, technology and medicine would pave way for constant growth.
+However, according to the current situation, an amalgamation of arts, science, technology, and medicine would pave way for constant growth.